father and child

 • The grandparent's child (who is the father or mother of the grandchild) has died

 Grandparents can also seek physical and legal custody of their grandchildren.
-To gain custody, a judge would have to rule that neither of the child's parents are capable of providing a stable and nurturing environment.
+To gain custody, a judge would have to rule that neither of the child's parents is capable of providing a stable and nurturing environment.

 The Dadvocates logo